 Vaccines have become a common and widely accepted way of dealing with various viral infections.
 Unfortunately, this is not yet a valid option for bird flu.

 To understand the other significant reasoning, you must first understand a little about bird flu and the threat it carries.
-As of yet, the virus is not a global, imminent concern.
-The reason for this is that the virus is now only transmittable through poultry and is not passed through human to human contact.
+As yet, the virus is not a global, imminent concern.
+This is because the virus is now only transmittable through poultry and is not passed through human to human contact.
 Although many people have died, it is still primarily an Asian and European disease and has not reached pandemic proportions.
 However, that is likely to change soon.

 As time goes on, the virus is mutating and is expected to become transmittable through human contact.
 When this happens, it will very likely spread quickly and devastatingly throughout all regions of the world.

 Therefore, the second reason a vaccine has not yet been developed is due to the mutation of the virus.
 As yet, the concern regarding the virus is not as drastic as it will be once mutation is complete.
 If mutation occurs, a vaccine will be essential to control the spread of the virus.
 However, a vaccine cannot be developed to avoid the new version of the virus until it actually mutates.
 Any vaccine created before then will be useless on the mutated form of the virus, as the molecular basis of the disease will change, altering the effectiveness of a vaccine.